lifeisstillgood/softwaremind/docs/conceptchapters/_side_ideas.rst

 - covid spending is driving inequality so rich invest in stocks and real eatate
 - but also - tech are becoming programmable introspectable companies hence more manageable

+macro economics
+ove rpast decade or two we have seen enournous amounts of money chasing investments under MMt that imploes eother the money cannot reach / buy good investments or that there is too much money for fiture oroductive capacity so its imllicationnis too much money ....

+or we need better ways to reach new investments (ie we are not funding poor people of workd, and they cannot teade their skills)
 Why ooen source is alwys under funded
 -------------------------
 https://news.ycombinator.com/item?id=36531443